cheetah5900/till-manager-bangkokbites/Readme.md

-# Keyword manager for SEO project
+# Till cashier manager

 ## Background
-I create this web application to help me finding keyword from Google for doing SEO. it can find Longtail, Refine and Related keyword from Google in real-time.
-I use web scraping named "Selenium" (Python).

-Furthermore, it can manage keyword for doing SEO from defining Title to writing footer content.
+I created this web application to help me clear customers' bills everyday I worked faster than the manual way 50%.

+Furthermore, it can input various data to show a report as a mockup to copy to paper template again later.
+Additionally, there are a scraping feature from online shop to the system automatically and an Excel reading feature to read and fill the system automatically.

 ## Technology
 - Python
 - Django Framework
 - SQLite3 for Database
 - Selenium for web scraping
+- Excel

 ## Requirement.
 - Python 3.0